sbt/website/src/sphinx/Howto/classpaths.md

 > This classpath does not include the class directory, which may be
 > necessary for compilation in some situations.

-The fullClasspath task provides a classpath including both the dependencies and the products of project.
+The `fullClasspath` task provides a classpath including both the dependencies and the products of project.
 For the runtime classpath, this means the main resources and compiled classes for the project as well as all runtime dependencies.

-The type of a classpath is Seq[Attributed[File]], which means that each entry carries additional metadata.
-The files method provides just the raw Seq[File] for the classpath.
+The type of a classpath is `Seq[Attributed[File]]`, which means that each entry carries additional metadata.
+The `files` method provides just the raw `Seq[File]` for the classpath.
 For example, to use the files for the runtime classpath in another task, :

     example := {
        val cp: Seq[File] = (fullClasspath in Runtime).value.files
        ...
     }

-The fullClasspath task provides a classpath including both the dependencies and the products of a project.
+The `fullClasspath` task provides a classpath including both the dependencies and the products of a project.
 For the test classpath, this includes the main and test resources and compiled classes for the project as well as all dependencies for testing.

-The type of a classpath is Seq[Attributed[File]], which means that each entry carries additional metadata.
-The files method provides just the raw Seq[File] for the classpath.
+The type of a classpath is `Seq[Attributed[File]]`, which means that each entry carries additional metadata.
+The `files` method provides just the raw `Seq[File]` for the classpath.
 For example, to use the files for the test classpath in another task, :

     example := {
        val cp: Seq[File] = (fullClasspath in Test).value.files
        ...
     }

-By default, fullClasspath includes a directory containing class files and resources for a project.
-This in turn means that tasks like compile, test, and run have these class directories on their classpath.
-To use the packaged artifact (such as a jar) instead, configure exportJars :
+By default, `fullClasspath` includes a directory containing class files and resources for a project.
+This in turn means that tasks like `compile`, `test`, and `run` have these class directories on their classpath.
+To use the packaged artifact (such as a jar) instead, configure `exportJars` :

     exportJars := true

-This will use the result of packageBin on the classpath instead of the class directory.
+This will use the result of `packageBin` on the classpath instead of the class directory.

 > **note**